 I had one big-boy Rottweiler who looked like a 'bobble-head' for pretty much the whole of his second year of life!
 He had a huge frame, massive head, and was on the top end of the height scale for a Rottie, but he was fairly 'slender'.... hence the bobble-head effect.

 This pup actually didn't 'grow into' his bone structure until he was two and a half years old and eventually weighed around 135lbs - a big, muscular lapdog.

-There are different methods of calculating puppy weight estimates, but none of them can predict exactly how much little Fido is going to weigh when he's all grown up but they can give you a ballpark figure.
+There are lots of different methods of calculating puppy weight estimates, but none of them can predict exactly how much little Fido is going to weigh when he's all grown up but they can give you a ballpark figure.